nautiyaldeepak/image-processing/README.md

     - This would help us estimate how much storage is required.
 Anyways in our case we're using EFS, which can expand on demand.
 But using efs will lead to higher cost.
 - What is the estimated processing time ?
     - This can help us set timeouts and configure relevant alerts for our jobs.
 In this case I've made an assumption that it can take upto 4 hours.
+- What is more important cost or performance/reliability ?
+    - There is always a trade off between cost and performance.
+In this setup I've give more importance that performace, although cost implications are also kept in mind when designing the architecture.

 ## Extra
 - All necessary roles, policies & security groups are created via terraform templates.